Back

 • Properly designed applications can drive engagement, contribute to brand image and create an enjoyable user-centric UX.

-What’s web app and why it’s different
+What’s a web app and why it’s different

 Wikipedia